-BFA APPLICATION PROCECEDURES FOR CURRENT BA STUDENTS
+BFA APPLICATION PROCEDURES FOR CURRENT BA STUDENTS

-After completing a minimum of 30 s.h. at The University of Iowa and Major Ballet II or Major

-Contemporary Movement Practices II with a grade of A- or higher, students may apply for the BFA program.
+After completing a minimum of 30 s.h. at The University of Iowa and Major Ballet II or Major Contemporary Movement Practices II with a grade of A- or higher, students may apply for the BFA program.
 It also requires a 3.5 GPA in departmental courses.

-Students must submit a statement of intent and a one-page resume by email to BFA Director Armando Duarte and Director of Undergraduate Studies Kristin Marrs, who will then inform the Undergraduate Committee for further consideration.
+Students must submit a statement of intent and a one-page resume by email to the Undergraduate Program Committee.
 Application materials are due April 1.
 The statement (500 -750 words) should address the applicant's prior achievements and experiences, involvement in the department, current and future goals, and the ways in which the BFA program of study will support and further these goals.
 The statement should also include the applicant's projected date of graduation and plan for completing the BFA requirements in addition to any second major requirements in a timely manner.

 In addition, BFA applicants are required to attend the sophomore conferences, making themselves known as BFA applicants.
-The BFA program of study requires that students complete two semesters of either Major Ballet III (DANC:4030) or Major Contemporary Movement Practices III (DANC:4040), two semesters of Major Contemporary Movement Practices IV (DANC:4540), and eight performance credits.
+The BFA program of study requires that students complete two semesters of either Major Ballet III (DANC:4030) or Major Contemporary Movement Practices III (DANC:4040), two semesters of Major Contemporary Movement Practices IV (DANC:4540), and nine performance credits, including 3 s.h. of credit for a senior capstone project.
 Thus, technical and performance ability and promise are taken into consideration during the admission process.